OutSystems/docs-odc/src/eap/architecture/intro.md

 The compute capacity is adjusted in real-time, with no user interaction required.

 The following diagram shows how auto scaling works inside the Runtime cluster.
-It shows the Production stage as application containers are replicated across multiple AZs.

 ![Runtime Autoscale](images/cloud-architecture-runtime-scale-diag.png)